pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Domain events
 =============

-Domain event objects represent decisions by the domain model.
 Domain events are created but do not change.

-The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class is defined with attributes ``originator_id`` which is a Python :class:`~uuid.UUID` that holds the aggregate ID, an ``originator_version`` which is a Python :class:`int` that will be used to set the aggregate version, and ``timestamp`` which is a Python :class:`~datetime.datetime` which will be used to set the last modified time.
+The base class :class:`~eventsourcing.domain.DomainEvent` is defined as a frozen data class with an ``originator_id`` attribute which is a Python :class:`~uuid.UUID` that holds an aggregate ID, an ``originator_version`` attribute which is a Python :class:`int` that holds the version of an aggregate, and ``timestamp`` attribute which is a Python :class:`~datetime.datetime` that represents when the event was created.
+This class is used (inherited) by both the aggregate :class:`~eventsourcing.domain.Aggregate.Event` class and the :class:`~eventsourcing.domain.Snapshot` class.

+The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class is defined as a subclass of the domain event base class :class:`~eventsourcing.domain.DomainEvent`.
+Aggregate event objects represent original decisions by a domain model that advance the state of an application.

 The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class has a method :func:`~eventsourcing.domain.Aggregate.Event.mutate` which adjusts the state